nebula-labs-xyz/protocol-docs/contracts/lender/Lendefi.sol/contract.Lendefi.md

 ### baseProfitTarget
-Target profit margin for the protocol
+Target profit rate for the protocol (in WAD format)

-*Used to calculate fees and maintain protocol sustainability*

 ```solidity